prash-kr-meena/obsidian/kubenetes/Containers & Container Images.md

-A container and a container image are related concepts in the world of [[containerization]], but they are not the same thing.
+A container and a container image are related concepts in the world of [[containerization]], but they are not the same thing\.

 - [[what is a container image?]]
 - [[what is a container?]]